 A low back strain occurs when muscles or tendons, the fibrous cords that connect muscle to the vertebrae of the spine, get twisted, stretched, or torn.
 Back strains are common, especially among athletes.
 The muscles that make up the upper and lower back support the spine and can easily get stretched, overloaded, or twisted during physical activity.
-Back strains can range from mild to severe.
+A Back muscle injury can range from mild to severe.
 With treatment, athletes are usually back in action within weeks.

 Lower Back Strain Injuries Causes, Symptoms & Treatment